opensearch-project/documentation-website/_benchmark/reference/workloads/operations.md

 # operations

-The `operations` element contains a list of all operations that are available when specifying a schedule.
+The `operations` element contains a list of all available operations for specifying a schedule.

 ## bulk